learning-zone/javascript-basics/README.md

 #### Q. ***Can you describe the main difference between a `.forEach` loop and a `.map()` loop and why you would pick one versus the other?***

-To understand the differences between the two, let's look at what each function does.
+To understand the differences between the two, Let us look at what each function does.

 **`forEach`**